George Washington “WHO DO YOU SAY THAT I AM?” Part 4

 George Washington

-George Washington – It comes as no surprise that American Christian Nationalists who advocates for the merging church and state conveniently overlook certain truths about their Founding Fathers.
-They often portray them as devout Christians who attended church regularly, respected the Bible, prayed, and truly worshipped God.
+George Washington – It comes as no surprise that American Christian Nationalists who advocate for the merging of church and state conveniently overlook certain truths about their Founding Fathers.
+They often portray them as devout Christians who attended church regularly, respected the Bible, prayed, and truly worshiped God.

 However, none of them would ever disclose any connection to Freemasonry, which is believed to be the most perilous threat Satan has devised to undermine biblical Christianity.
 That’s why I included my own meme on a poster I placed at the beginning of this article.